Little understood. Little talked about. Often belittled by the medical profession.

 She wears orthotics that help her walk in a straight line.
 Her little fingers and wrists hurt when she grips a pen for too long.
 She falls off chairs in class because her core isn’t that stable.
 The right side of her body weaker than her left.

-Erin spent 24 weeks in a spica, cast from ankles to chest to repair her hip.
+Erin spent 24 weeks in a spica cast from ankles to chest to repair her hip.
 A hip that dislocated as her joints are too lax.
 A socket that did not develop because her femur was not in situ.
-Belittling hypermobility or elhers danlos syndrome hypermobility is belittling what my then two year old went through.
+Belittling hypermobility or Ehlers Danlos syndrome hypermobility is belittling what my then two year old went through.

 She didn’t walk until she was 20 months.

-As a teenager I too had many of these problems and very few listened.
+As a teenager, I too had many of these problems and very few listened.
 There has been some progress at least there is a name for it now.
 The labels I was given were not nice and I was often dismissed.
 It made things worse for me.

-Therefore when I hear doctors on a national TV programme dismiss hypermobility I despair.
+Therefore when I hear doctors on a national TV program dismiss hypermobility I despair.
 More awareness is needed.
 More empathy required.